vivekkhurana/react-native-multistep-wizard/README.md

 nextPreprocess(){

-  // Save step state or use in wizard this.props.saveState(0,{key:'value'})
+  // Save step state for use in other steps of the wizard this.props.saveState(0,{key:'value'})

   // Go to next step